Updated May 26, 2023

 Hadoop can store large amounts of data.
 Medical data is present in an unstructured format.
 This will help the doctor for a better diagnosis.
-Hadoop will store a patient medical history for more than one year and will analyze symptoms of the disease.
+Hadoop will store a patient’s medical history for over a year and analyze disease symptoms.

 6. Digital Marketing

-We are in the era of the 20s, and every single person is connected digitally.
-Information is reached to the user over mobile phones or laptops, and people get aware of every single detail about news, products, etc. Hadoop will store massively online generated data, store, analyze and provide the result to digital marketing companies.
+We are in the era of the 20s, and everyone is connected digitally.
+Information is reached to the user over mobile phones or laptops, and people know every detail about news, products, etc. Hadoop will store massively online generated data, store, analyze and provide the result to digital marketing companies.